coreeng/knowledge-platform/bootcamp-content/content/bootcamp/modules/nft-and-observability/epic-monitoring-stack.md

 * Grafana / Prometheus and Alert Manager setup on local Kubernetes Cluster
   * Everything to setup your environment should be in code
-  * Scripts required for installing it should be included in your forked reference application in a new folder called `monitoring`
+  * Scripts required for installing it should be included in your copied reference application in a new folder called `monitoring`
 * Resource stats available for your reference application

 ### Additional Information